|

 a time actually risks more money per hour than a blackjack player at

 a full table betting $5 a hand.
+Of course, there's

 more to the strengths and weaknesses of casino games than bet size and